 In managing its capital, the Group's primary objective is to maintain a sufficient funding base to enable working capital, research and development commitments and strategic investment needs to be met and therefore to safeguard the Group's ability to continue as a going concern in order to provide returns to shareholders and benefits to other stakeholders.
-In making decisions to adjust its capital
+In making decisions to adjust its capital structure to achieve these aims, through new share issues, the Group considers not only its short-term position but also its long term operational and strategic objectives.

 The capital structure of the Group currently consists of cash and cash equivalents, short and medium term borrowings and equity comprising issued capital, reserves and retained earnings.
 Other than with respect to Bank Debt, the Group is not subject to any externally imposed capital requirements.
-See KPI on page 10.
+See KPI on page 12.

-Significant accounting policies
+Material accounting policies